 When I told the Gen that I was staying, we got the idea of launching a campaign called: “Change your own m2 (square metre)” with the idea that if we were all involved in changing our own m2, the whole country could change.”

 Tuong, a young Vietnamese teacher of 13 children, confided: “they each remind me of Jesus in his abandonment on the cross.
 Why do I say it like that?
 Two of them were rejected by the public school after they repeated the same class three times.
-Another two are handicapped and so the regular school didn’t accept them, and the school for the handicapped was too far away.
+Another two are disabled and so the regular school didn’t accept them, and the school for people with disabilities was too far away.
 The others have difficulty learning and their parents are separated and poor.
 All of them are experiencing a total absence of love, interest, sympathy, decorum; abandoned by their families and society.”

 Tuong, what motivates you to go on teaching in such a class every day without any institutional assistance?
 It must not be easy…” “Actually it isn’t easy.
 One day I was trying to teach a student a certain letter in Vietnamese handwriting.
 I repeated it two or three times, but he wasn’t getting it and wasn’t able to pronounce it.
 I kept on trying, repeating it over and over again, but he couldn’t follow.
 I was about to become angry; I wanted to forget about it and go to another child.
 Just then his eyes filled with tears and I felt his plea for help.
 Then I thought: “If Jesus were the one here with this boy who is not understanding, He would never walk away and say: ‘I don’t care about you!’
 So, I said: ‘Let’s try it again.’